 Telemedicine, or the ability to consult with a doctor or provider remotely, has become increasingly indispensable today.
 As people start to work remotely and socialize remotely, people are rightly beginning to ask, “Why not see a doctor remotely?”

 It seems that one of the biggest barriers to telemedicine is the novelty of the idea, which results in the hesitancy of some to embrace this new technology.
 People want to know: Is it safe?
 Is it secure?

 However, concerns surrounding telemedicine are breaking down.
 In the United States, the number of telehealth visits increased by 50% during the first quarter of 2020 compared to the same period in 2019.
 This means that telemedicine is likely to stay and form an integral part of the future of medicine.

-Although many treatments can be conducted via telemedicine, there are some symptoms that require an in-person visit and cannot be treated online.
+Although many treatments can be conducted via telemedicine, certain situations, conditions, and symptoms require an in-person visit and cannot be properly analyzed and treated online.
 Here are some of them:

-If you experience severe pain in any part of your body, you should likely get evaluated in-person.
+If you experience severe pain in any part of your body, you should be evaluated in-person.
 Though not always the case, severe pain can be a sign of an acute condition that requires emergency treatment.

 For example, severe abdominal pain can be a sign of abdominal aortic aneurysm (AAA) or acute appendicitis, both of which require immediate medical intervention.
 If you are having chest pains, you might be having a heart attack, pulmonary embolism, or a pneumothorax.